Ronaldinho arrested in Paraguay after fake passport claims | Goal.com

 Ronaldinho arrested in Paraguay after fake passport claims

-The 39-year-old, who won the World Cup with Brazil in 2002, was detained in the Resort Yacht & Golf Club Paraguayo along with his brother Roberto on Wednesday night, the Ministry of Interior of Paraguay said.
+The 39-year-old, who won the World Cup with Brazil in 2002, was detained in the Resort Yacht & Golf Club Paraguayo along with his brother Roberto on Wednesday night, the Ministry of Interior of Paraguay has confirmed.

 According to La Nacion, passports were found in the hotel bearing the names of Ronaldinho and Roberto with Paraguayan nationality.

-Both the brothers remain in the hotel suite with Paraguayan authorities set to issue a statement on Thursday morning.
+Both the brothers remained in the hotel suite overnight, with Paraguayan authorities due to issue a statement on Thursday morning.

-An official statement from the Paraguayan police said Ronaldinho and his entourage had been invited to Paraguay by casino owner Nelson Belotti.
+An official statement from the Paraguayan police had earlier revealed that Ronaldinho and his entourage had been invited to Paraguay by casino owner Nelson Belotti.

-The Brazil international was expected to hold several publicity events with the media invited to witness his interaction with fans and dignitaries.
+The former Brazil international was expected to hold several publicity events, with the media invited to witness his interaction with fans and dignitaries.

 Ronaldinho is currently without a Brazilian passport because of an environmental fine he received in 2018.